UPDATED OCTOBER 2025

 Kylar Johnson

-Kylar Johnson, 4-years old, was discovered dead 14 hours after authorities carried out a search-and-rescue effort on his behalf.
-The search for Kylar began Sunday evening.
-At the time of his disappearance, his father, Cole Johnson, was cleaning his car while Kylar was playing nearby.
+Kylar Johnson, 4-years old, was killed by a neighbor's chained pit bull.
+The boy was reported missing around 8:00 pm from the 1100 block of Olde Goliad Road.
+He was discovered dead 14 hours after Victoria County sherriff’s deputies carried out a search-and-rescue effort.
+At the time of his disappearance, his father was cleaning his car while Kylar was playing nearby.
 At one point, his father looked up and Kylar was gone.
-Sheriff's deputies and neighbors searched the area for hours in the dark, canine search teams were brought in as well.
+Deputies and neighbors searched the area for hours in the dark, canine search teams were brought in as well.
 After being foiled by thick fog, the search resumed early the next morning.
-Kylar's lifeless body was discovered about 10:30 am Monday.
-Preliminary autopsy results confirmed the child was mauled to death by a "single dog," a neighbor's chained pit bull.
-The owner of the pit bull, Manuel (Manny) Garcia, discovered the boy's body.
-Garcia kept up to 10 chained pit bulls in his yard.
-On May 30, 2012 a grand jury indicted the boy's father, Michael Cole Johnson, on felony criminal negligent homicide, injury to a child and endangering a child. [source citations]
+Kylar's lifeless body was found around 10:30 am in the 300 block of Village Lane in a backyard with 10 chained pit bulls.
+Preliminary autopsy results confirmed the child was killed by a "single dog."
+The owner of the pit bulls, Manuel (Manny) Garcia, discovered the boy's body.
+A grand jury indicted the boy's father, Michael Cole Johnson, 29, on felony criminal negligent homicide, injury to a child and endangering a child.
+A Judge later dismissed those charges. [source citations]

 Breed of dog: Pit bull Relationship to dog: Non-family